Esky

-Esky is a brand of portable coolers, originally Australian, derived from the word "Eskimo".
-The term "esky" is also commonly used in Australia to generically refer to portable coolers or ice boxes and is part of the Australian vernacular, in place of words like "cooler" or "cooler box" and the New Zealand "chilly bin".
+Esky is a brand of portable coolers, originally Australian, derived from the word eskimo.
+The term esky is also commonly used in Australia to generically refer to portable coolers or ice boxes and is part of the Australian vernacular, in place of words like cooler or cooler box.

-The brand name was purchased by United States firm Coleman Company, (a subsidiary of Newell Brands) in 2009.
+The brand name was purchased from Nylex by Coleman in 2009.

 History

 Some historians have credited Malley's with the invention of the portable ice cooler.
 According to the company, the Esky was "recognised as the first official portable cooler in the world."
-The company's own figures claim that, by 1960, 500,000 Australian households owned one (in a country of approximately 3 million households at the time).
+The company's own figures claim that, by 1960, 500,000 Australian households owned one (in a country of approximately three million households at the time).

 The brand "Esky" was used from around 1945, for an Australian-made ice chest, a free-standing 44 x 23 x 16 in insulated cabinet with two compartments: the upper to carry a standard (23 lb) block of ice, and the lower for food and drinks.
 It was made in Sydney by Malleys but did not carry their name until around 1949.

 The first (metal-cased) portable Esky appeared in 1952, sized to accommodate six 26 impoz bottles of beer or soft drink, as advertised nationally.

 By 1965 "esky" (no capital E) was being used in Australian literature for such coolers, and in 1973 Malleys, owners of the tradename, acknowledged that the term had entered the vernacular and was being used for lightweight plastic imitations.

 One such brand was Willow, an Australian manufacturer, previously known for domestic "tinware" — buckets, bins, cake tins and oven trays.

 Nylex started making the plastic-cased Esky in 1984.

-In 1993 Nylex Corporation was still defending their ownership of the "Esky" trademark, but by 2002 they had allowed it to lapse.
+In 1993 Nylex was still defending their ownership of the Esky trademark, but by 2002 they had allowed it to lapse.

-Outdoor recreation company Coleman Australia bought the Esky brands from Nylex Ltd after the company went into administration in February 2009, and later that year Coleman was producing most of the Esky line in Melbourne.
+Outdoor recreation company Coleman bought the Esky brands from Nylex after the company went into administration in February 2009, and later that year Coleman was producing most of the Esky line in Melbourne.
 The sale was seen as symptomatic of the decline of Australian-made goods due to cheaper imports.